Consent guidance: patients and doctors making decisions together

 About the guidance

-This guidance does not cover doctors’ responsibilities to protect or disclose personal information about patients.
-See our publication, Confidentiality (2009) for further information.
+For guidance on doctors’ responsibilities to protect or disclose personal information about patients, please see Confidentiality (2009).

 As the law relating to decision-making and consent - particularly for patients who lack capacity - varies across the UK, doctors need to understand the law as it applies where they work (see paragraphs 62-63).
 This guidance takes account of, and is consistent with, current law across the UK.
 The legal annex gives more detail about relevant common law and legislation, and links to further information.

 Using the online version of Consent: patients and doctors making decisions together (2008)